-Report any issues in the OpenRDF JIRA issue tracker.
+Report any issues in the JIRA issue tracker.

-More information about Sesame can be found at openRDF.org.
+More information about Sesame can be found at the project website.

 If you have a minor patch to contribute, you can do so by forking the repository, fixing the issue in your fork, and then submitting a pull request for us to merge your fixes into the core repository.
-If you do this, please make sure you submit the pull request against the correct branch (99 out of a 100 times it should be the latest release branch, not the master branch).
+If you do this, please make sure you submit the pull request against the correct branch most often it should be one of the release branches, not the master branch).
 If unsure, get in touch with the development team.